Paper Airplane #2, by Jean-Paul Jacquet

 It’s art!
 It’s giant!
 It’s whimsical!

 And it’s Putnam.
-I’m “completing” Putnam for Project Dances with Dead Wolves.
+I’m “completing” Putnam.
 And, well… because in Putnam, lovely as it is, paper airplane sculptures in trees rate pretty high when it comes to things to do in Putnam.

 Don’t believe me?
 Let’s look at the town’s “tourism” map and what is featured prominently: